databrary/design/overview.md

 We may additionally wish to store:
 * Publication date
 * A PDF or text content of the article to allow for searching
-* An optional annotation on each study link described how the study contributed to the article.
+* An optional annotation on each study link describing how the study contributed to the article.

 ## Citing Research Data

-** TODO: How people will cite research data held in databrary from publications. **
+Databrary will provide stable URIs ("perma-links") for its various aspects which can be used for citations.
+This should include at least studies, but should probably apply to all other levels of representation.
+Standardization and appropriate user documentation describing these citations will be provided.

 ## Searching